On (super)symmetrizing forms and Schur elements of cyclotomic Hecke-Clifford algebras: Preliminary

 \subsection{Some basics about superalgebras}

-We shall recall some basic notions of superalgebras, referring the reader to~\cite[\S 2-b]{BK}.
-Let us denote by $|v|\in\mathbb{Z}_2$ the parity of a homogeneous vector $v$ of a vector superspace.
-By a superalgebra, we mean a $\mathbb{Z}_2$-graded associative algebra.
-Let $\mathcal{A}$ be a superalgebra.
-An $\mathcal{A}$-(super)module means a $\mathbb{Z}_2$-graded left $\mathcal{A}$-module.
+We recall some basic notions of superalgebras, referring the reader to~\cite[\S 2-b]{BK}.
+Let us denote by $|v|\in\mathbb{Z}_2$ the parity of a homogeneous vector $v$ of an ${\rm R}$-vector superspace.
+By a superalgebra, we mean a $\mathbb{Z}_2$-graded associative ${\rm R}$-algebra.
+Let $\mathcal{A}$ be an ${\rm R}$-superalgebra.
+By an $\mathcal{A}$-module, we mean a $\mathbb{Z}_2$-graded left $\mathcal{A}$-module.
 A homomorphism $f:V\rightarrow W$ of $\mathcal{A}$-modules $V$ and $W$ means a linear map such that $ f(av)=(-1)^{|f||a|}af(v).$ Note that this and other such expressions only make sense for homogeneous $a, f$ and the meaning for arbitrary elements is to be obtained by extending linearly from the homogeneous case.
-An non-zero element $e\in\mathcal{A}$ is called a (super) primitive idempotent if it is an idempotent with $|e|=\bar{0}$ and it cannot be decomposed as the sum of two nonzero orthogonal idempotents with parity $\bar{0}.$ Let $V$ be a finite dimensional $\mathcal{A}$-module.
+An non-zero element $e\in\mathcal{A}$ is called a (super) primitive idempotent if it is an idempotent with $|e|=\bar{0}$ and it cannot be decomposed as the sum of two nonzero orthogonal idempotents with parity $\bar{0}.$

+Let $\mathcal{A}$ be a finite dimesional superalegbra over $\mathbb{K}$ and $V$ be a finite dimensional $\mathcal{A}$-module.
 Let $\Pi V$ be the same underlying vector space but with the opposite $\mathbb{Z}_2$-grading.
 The new action of $a\in\mathcal{A}$ on $v\in\Pi V$ is defined in terms of the old action by $a\cdot v:=(-1)^{|a|}av$.
 Note that the identity map on $V$ defines an isomorphism from $V$ to $\Pi V$.

-A superalgebra analog of Schur's Lemma states that the endomorphism algebra of a finite dimensional irreducible module over a superalgebra is either one dimensional or two dimensional.
+A superalgebra analog of Schur's Lemma states that the endomorphism algebra of a finite dimensional irreducible module over $\mathcal{A}$ is either one dimensional or two dimensional.
 In the former case, we call the module of {\em type }\texttt{M} while in the latter case the module is called of {\em type }\texttt{Q}.